Featured image: 'The Work'. (O O)

 Food for thought

-Celebrity culture nullifies and placates us: its vapid shit disengages us from reality and distracts us from introspection.
-We’re left mentally sanitised and less emotionally aware of our own happiness.
-Consequently, we’re more exposed to manipulation—economically, socially, politically—and so celebrity culture is the antitheses of empowerment.
-Let’s change this.
+Celebrity culture nullifies and placates us: its vapid shit disengages us from reality and detracts us from introspection.
+We’re left mentally sanitised—almost vacant—and less emotionally aware of our own happiness.
+This makes us susceptible to consumerism’s unapologetic manipulation.
+Celebrity culture, in this way, disarms us.

-Let’s detach ourselves from the artificial importance of celebrities.
-Let’s dispose of our manufactured reliance on them to fulfil needs which are never met.
-Instead, be proactive in immersing yourself in topics that relate to you as a person: seek meaningful interactions.
+Let us change this if we care to empower ourselves.
+Detach yourself from the artificial importance of celebrities.
+Dispose of your manufactured reliance on them to fulfil needs which are never met.
+Immerse yourself in topics you value as a human being, not just a consumer.
+Experience meaningful interactions.